 - Fresh grapes and cheese

 A practical all-in-one beverage!

-Both plain and chocolate milk are ideal choices as a recovery drink because they provide the body with the carbohydrates and protein it needs for recovery.
-Packed with 15 nutrients milk is easily accessible.
-For example, UHT chocolate milk sold in drink boxes doesn't need to be refrigerated and can be easily taken on the go in a sports bag.
+Research indicates that the unique combination of nutrients found in both plain and chocolate milk offers several advantages.
+Milk is also easily accessible.
+For example, UHT milk sold in drink boxes doesn't need to be refrigerated and can be easily taken on the go in a sports bag.

 Replacing fluid loss

 Depending on weather conditions, the intensity of the exercise and individual factors such as heavy sweating, a person can lose up to 2 L (8 cups) of water per hour!
 This is why it's important to drink enough liquids before, during and after a physical activity.

 And water isn't the only thing that counts as a fluid!
 Cold or hot soup, fruit or vegetable juice, milk and drinkable yogurt also help hydrate the body.
 Again, milk promotes fluid replacement after exercise.
 Made up of approximately 90% water, milk also contains electrolytes such as potassium and sodium, which replace the electrolytes lost through sweating and promote improved fluid retention in the body.